tsk-tsk/tsk-tsk/README.md

 (the typical case) then it's fine, but if it happens, that the root directory contains a program that would appear at the beginning of the `/*` expansion, like `/aaa-do-not-run /bin /dev /etc /home ...`, then some undesired side-effects may occur.
+3. TSK installing all dependencies takes time on a fresh system, so if you are preparing a Docker image that needs to start up quickly, do not only ADD your script on it, but also RUN your script in some no-operation mode (for example with `--help` or `--version`, depends on your script).
+This way the dependencies will be installed to the image already during the build and your container will start up fast.

 ## Acknowledgements